bioinfoUGR/isochores/T2T-CHM13/readme.md

 CHM13hTERT cells were grown in culture from one such conception at Magee-Women’s Hospital (Pittsburgh, PA).
 Cryogenically frozen cells from this culture were grown and transformed using human telomerase reverse transcriptase (hTERT) to develop a cell line.
 This cell line retains a 46,XX karyotype and near-complete homozygosity [1]

+The genome of CHM13hTERT human cell line was sequenced with a number of technologies (https://github.com/marbl/CHM13).
+Human genomic DNA was extracted from the cultured cell line.
+As the DNA is native, modified bases will be preserved.
+The data includes 30x PacBio HiFi, 120x coverage of Oxford Nanopore, 70x PacBio CLR, 50x 10X Genomics, as well as BioNano DLS and Arima Genomics HiC.

 On this directory, you can find the coordinates of the isochores predicted by IsoFinder [2] (https://github.com/bioinfoUGR/isofinder) in the complete gap-free human genome obtained by the Telomere-to-Telomere (T2T) consortium in the cell line T2T-CHM13 [1].
 Chromosome FASTA sequences were obtained from the GenBank assembly accession GCA_009914755.4 (GCA_009914755.4_T2T-CHM13v2.0_genomic.fna.gz).

 ### IsoFinder sintax